trancongbao/trancongbao.github.io/Software_Decomposition.md

 ### Coupling

 The different parts of an application cannot work alone.
 They still need to connect with each other somehow in order to solve the original problems.
 This "connection" is called **coupling**.
 Even though there will always be some degree of coupling between parts, different designs can introduce different degree of coupling.
-And higher the degree of coupling is, the worse the design is.
+And higher the degree of coupling is, the worse the design.

-#### Distance between parts

-Logic: same block -> same function -> same package ->
-Data: same struct/table --> different struct/table

 ### Indirection